khaledhikmat/ai/README.md

 - `tools`: Use function calling to retrieve context data

 TBA (Mermaid to show how the build and agent run processes work)

+### INC Agent

+This is a helpful assistant that answers questions about enterprise security incidents using an MCP Server.

+There is no ingestion process for the agent!
+But the MCP Server has its own ingetion or initialization code that seeds data into its database.

+TBA (Mermaid to show how the build and agent run processes work)

+## MCP Servers

+The following MCP Servers are available:

+### Security Incidents

+TBA

 ## Prerequisites